Federal Asset Forfeiture

 - Professional Licenses

-The Federal Practice Group legal team concentrates on protecting your property while defending you on criminal charges in state and federal courts.
+The legal team at the Federal Practice Group concentrates on protecting your property while defending you on criminal or civil charges in state and federal courts.

-Every member of our legal team works diligently to challenge the government’s procedure in seizing the property, including where appropriate identifying unsubstantiated claims and inconsistencies in warrants, refuting testimony, challenging specious conclusions, examining potential constitutional violations, checking investigators’ backgrounds, and raising challenges where prosecution evidence appears unreliable.
-In addition, when necessary, our legal team employs professional techniques to trace and establish any separation of the seized property from the alleged criminal activity.
+We will work diligently to challenge the government’s procedure in seizing the property.We can assist by establishing a separation of the property and criminal alleged activity, refuting testimony, examining constitutional violations, or any other technique required by your case.
 Our accomplished asset forfeiture attorneys take steps to ensure protection of your legal rights against serious assaults on your private property, and against harassment by law enforcement agents and prosecutors.